Fast Friday 5: Strengthening Your Race Model using Personal Growth Tactics & Hallmarks of Leadership

 If you've picked up the tennis racquet from the garage and are ready to take a swing at my feathers, I've proved my point.
 I'll spare us all and drop the "Polly Want a Cracker" shit.
 Many of us can agree we are deeply enmeshed in a collective thought tank.
 My tank of choice happens to be strength and conditioning.
 Ten years into my career and I can honestly say I've experienced every emotion in relation to my passion and profession.
 Some days I truly do feel like a parrot.
 The replay button is stuck as I go on repeat to my athletes.
 I chirp.
 I look.
 I hear then I repeat the thoughts and sounds of mentors and "experts."
 Five to ten percent of what we chirp about appears to be original or new.
 Many of us (maybe I'm guilty too) regurgitate past history and with the subtlest tweak choose to exclaim , "INNOVATION!"

 By now you've sensed an uncharacteristic tone in my voice.
 Maybe it's the four hours of sleep I somehow put together last night.
 Stay with me, I have a silver lining for you.
 While I'm annoyed with that parrot feeling, I'm starting to appreciate the upside of some of our consistency in knowledge and message.
 This results in an evolving common language we are beginning to share.
 We're growing and the trend of truth is escalating.
 I used to digest these words from George Orwell with disgust: "We have now sunk to a depth at which restatement of the obvious is the first duty of intelligent men."
 Today I see the power in them.
-Too much chirping.
-Too much noise.
-If you really filter and listen though, you'll hear a pause, and out of this break we can hear the faint beats of the right musicians.
+If our ears remain open to everything we'll hear too much chirping; Too much noise.
+If you really filter and listen though, you'll hear a pause, and from this break we can hear the faint beats of the right musicians.

 A preacher transforms into a maestro when all of his audience moves up into the choir.
 Someday we may find harmony.
 Until that day arrives, I will keep preaching the good news to those in the audience and the choir alike.
 Lest not forget that on our journey an off note may spring a path for a new song we can all begin to try to sing.